Policies & Procedures

 • All undergraduate and graduate students will only have federal aid paid one time for courses they are repeating to improve a course grade.

-• Each school at Manhattan College may implement additional guidelines for satisfactory academic progress in their programs.
+• Each school at Manhattan University may implement additional guidelines for satisfactory academic progress in their programs.

-In addition to Manhattan College academic progress policy for all students, students who receive financial aid are subject to academic progress guidelines as outlined below.
+In addition to Manhattan University academic progress policy for all students, students who receive financial aid are subject to academic progress guidelines as outlined below.

 • Academic Progress Requirements: Federal & Institutional Aid